 The Gottman Method is an approach to couples therapy that includes a thorough assessment of the couple relationship and integrates research-based interventions based on the Sound Relationship House Theory.

 Couples who enter into Gottman Method Couples Therapy begin with an assessment process that then informs the therapeutic framework and intervention.

 A conjoint session, followed by individual interviews with each partner are conducted.
 Couples complete questionnaires and then receive detailed feedback on their relationship.
-This process is conducted over three 80 min sessions.
+This process is conducted over four 50 min sessions.

 Interventions are designed to help couples strengthen their relationships in three primary areas: friendship, conflict management, and creation of shared meaning.
 Couples learn to replace negative conflict patterns with positive interactions and to repair past hurts.
 Interventions designed to increase closeness and intimacy are used to improve friendship, deepen emotional connection, and create changes which enhances the couples shared goals.
 Relapse prevention is also addressed.